norfred/NFFlatButton/README.md

 NFFlatButton
 ============

-Custom flat button 'à la Likepress' written in Swift.
+Custom flat button 'à la Letterpress' written in Swift.

 **`NFFlatButton` is a subclass of `UIButton`, so it works as a normal button!**